Bagualia: Axial skeleton

 Bagualia's appendicular skeleton provides key insights into the evolution of Eusauropoda.
 It exhibits a well-developed acromion process, deeper acromion fossa, and a straight humerus with a low deltopectoral crest, indicating adaptations for a graviportal lifestyle.
 The humerus and femur show increased eccentricity, reinforcing resistance to bending forces in large-bodied sauropods.
 A deep radial fossa in the ulna and changes in metacarpal proportions highlight the transition to obligate quadrupedalism.
-The tibia's laterally projecting cnemial crest and a wedge-shaped astragalus suggest refinements in locomotion.
+The laterally projecting cnemial crest of the tibia and a wedge-shaped astragalus suggest refinements in locomotion.
 These features mark Bagualia as a pivotal taxon in the shift towards the massive, quadrupedal build of later sauropods.

 All cervical vertebrae exhibit an opisthocoelous structure, featuring elongated centra and a ventral keel.
 The recovered proatlas is robust and rhomboid in shape, while the atlas is distinguished by its elongated neurapophyses.
 The axis reveals notable features, such as deep lateral fossae and a prominent neural arch, indicating the holotype likely belonged to a subadult individual.
 Cervical ribs feature a tetraradiate shape at their proximal ends, characterized by a prominent tuberculum, capitulum, and anterior process, along with a long, slender shaft directed posteriorly, consistent with most sauropods.

 The preserved dorsal vertebrae, unlike the cervical vertebrae, exhibit more developed zygapophyses, apophyses, and bony laminae.
 The parapophyses shift from the mid-length of the centrum in the anterior dorsal vertebrae to the neural arch starting from the third dorsal vertebra, a characteristic found in all sauropods.
 The dorsal ribs are represented by various isolated fragments that cannot be accurately matched.

 The pelvic girdle is compressed and misaligned, with left elements shifted posteriorly relative to the right.
 The sacrum, composed of five vertebrae, has fused sacral ribs, with variations in development and orientation.
 The neural spines are plate-like and lack lateral fossae, differing from those of some other sauropods, and are fused and posteriorly curved.
 The sacral ribs are positioned away from the acetabulum, indicating a non-sauropod sauropodomorph structure.

 The caudal vertebrae demonstrate distinguishing characteristics including the elongation index, neural spine inclination, and transverse process development.
 The anterior caudal vertebrae display distinct morphology with amphicoelous centra and well-developed transverse processes, while the middle vertebrae are more elongated with marked articular facets for haemal arches.
 In the posterior caudal vertebrae, the centra are significantly longer than tall, lacking transverse processes and lateral fossae, with decreasing neural spine angles observed towards the tail's end.
 The haemal arches contain a canal that occupies roughly 20% of the overall chevron length, exhibiting differences when analyzed alongside other eusauropod lineages.
 Their concave surfaces, extended ventral blades, and central ridges align with characteristics observed in multiple sauropod taxa.
 Additionally, the posterior haemal arches tend to become shorter and thicker at their distal ends.